To our surrounding communities!

 Tulip City United Soccer Club has already begun forming strong relationships with community partners and sponsors.
 Community partners include the Boys and Girls Club of Greater Holland, Latin Americans United for Progress (LAUP), and Kids’ Food Basket.
 These organizations and Tulip City United all share similar missions to foster unity, community engagement, and a stronger Holland.

 Dave Brandt is Head Coach of Tulip City United SC.
 Brandt currently serves as Men’s Head Coach at Hope College.
 David Blahnik is Assistant Coach.
-Klaas DeBoer is Recruiting Director.
+Klaas DeBoer is Technical Director.

 Additional details to be discussed at the Oct.
 28 press conference.